sebastiangreger/kirby3-commentions/README.md

 A valid secret key must be at least 10 characters long and may NOT include any of the following: `&` `%` `#` `+` nor a space sign ` `.

 _NB.
-Without this setting properly set up, the cronjob will always fail and return a specific error message._
+Without this setting properly set up, the cronjob will always fail and return an error message._

 ### Failed webmentions